Jherit/Tipper/README.md

 # Tipper
 Real simple tool tip UI

+Simple and lightweight JS / CSS tool tips.

-See it in all it's glory here: https://jherit.github.io/Tipper/
+See it in all its glory here: https://jherit.github.io/Tipper/